 Clashes at one of two pro-Trump rallies in Oregon

-Hundreds of people gathered Monday afternoon in a small town south of Portland for a vehicle rally for President Trump, just over a week after member of a far-right group was fatally shot after a Trump caravan went through the city, Oregon's largest.
+Hundreds of people gathered Monday afternoon in a small town south of Portland for a vehicle rally for President Trump, just over a week after member of a far-right group was fatally shot after a Trump caravan went through the city.
 Later Monday, Trump supporters and counter-protesters clashed at Oregon's Capitol.

-Attendee Keith Diffenderffer told the station, "We have to stand up for America because we are in control of it.
+Attendee Keith Diffenderffer told CBS Portland affiliate KOIN-TV, "We have to stand up for America because we are in control of it.
 If we take control of it and if we don't, we have to accept what other people want."

 A smaller group of members of the right-wing group the Proud Boys went on to Salem, where a crowd of several dozen Trump supporters had gathered.